heartshare/docker-terraprox/README.md

 ## Kubernetes

 The folder *k8s* contains the necessary files to create and destroy Proxmox VMs through kubernetes jobs.
 First the cfgmap_*.yml files must be applied.
-They contain the environment variables and scripts. (runscript.sh is for debugging puroses, later you can leave this away and directly jump to the containers' entrypoint.sh)
+They contain the environment variables and scripts. (runscript.sh is for debugging purposes, later you can leave this away and directly jump to the containers' entrypoint.sh)
 *cfgmap_env_infra.yml* contains Proxmox credentials and can stay forever. *cfgmap_env_omd.yml* and especially *cfgmap_env_uuid.yml* contain values which might (or in the case of uuid, *should*) change after every run.

 ### Create a VM